 It’s tough to protect yourself from data breaches, but you can protect yourself from employment scams if you’re actively seeking a job.
 Be cautious, as always.
 And understand how to protect your identity.
 Here are some tips to help you avoid employment and unemployment scams that can lead to identity theft:

-- Be attentive when applying for jobs online.
 Much communication passes between employers and potential employees online these days.
-Unfortunately, identity thieves know that and they’re using this opportunity to steal identities.
+Unfortunately, identity thieves know that, and they’re using this opportunity to steal identities.
 Always pay attention to the email addresses of the people you’re communicating with.
 Usually, official communications come from company email addresses, not personal email addresses.
 A personal email address could be an indicator that you’re being scammed.

-- Use caution when filling in online forms.
 Online forms are the perfect place for an identity thief to steal your personal information.
 These forms usually request private information such as driver’s license number and Social Security Numbers.
-If you’re filling out an application online (or even if you’re just sending a resume online) be certain you’re on a legitimate website and that the site is secure.
+If you’re filling out an application online (or even if you’re sending a resume online) be certain you’re on a legitimate website and that the site is secure.
 If you’re not sure of that, find out if the information can be sent directly to the company.

 It’s bad enough when you lose your job.
 But to add identity theft on top of it makes it much worse.
 Use caution when you’re searching for a job.
 And always remember that if something seems to good to be true or too easy, then it probably is.